-The first step in our strategy for finding reaction mechanisms involves running classical trajectories, using the MOPAC2016 program,3 which contains several semiempirical Hamiltonians.
+The first step in our strategy for finding reaction mechanisms involves running classical trajectories, using MOPAC2016 or Entos Qcore.
 The trajectories sample the potential energy surface at the selected semiempirical level (the default is PM7), and AutoMeKin locates transition states by using the bond breaking/formation search (BBFS) algorithm described in the amk papers.1-2 Then, reactants and products connected by the transition states (TSs) are obtained by intrinsic reaction coordinate (IRC) calculations.
 Finally, a reaction network is constructed with all the elementary reactions predicted by the program.
 To increase the efficacy of AutoMeKin, this process may be carried out in an iterative fashion as described in reference 1.
 Once the reaction network has been predicted at the semiempirical level, the user can calculate rate constants for all the elementary reactions and run Kinetic Monte Carlo (KMC) calculations to predict the time evolution of all the chemical species involved in the global reaction mechanism and to calculate product ratios.